 Hi!
 I’m Mika (that’s pronounced M-eee-ka!) and I‘m 9 years old.
 A few months ago, my parents and I had the chance to visit a beautiful and wild place called Baja.
 We saw so many amazing things like whales breaching, dolphins playing in the water around our ship, and a sky filled with hundreds of sparkling stars.
 I wanted to share some of them with you along with the photos my dad took of me on our trip.
 I hope you enjoy my photo diary!

 The Gulf of California is teeming with 900-some species of fish and a third of the earth’s marine mammal species.
-As you approach untouched desert island, a world of endemic flora and fauna awaits you as you hike through colorful arroyos on protected land.
+As you approach untouched desert islands, a world of endemic flora and fauna awaits you as you hike through colorful arroyos on protected land.

 In honor of 40 years exploring Baja, we’re throwing it back to this life-changing wildlife encounter which had one naturalist wondering: Can a whale look into your soul?